Lukaswbrr/buyclose2home/README.md

 repository, create a issue with the steps in how to do so or create a pull request.

 Reminder that i also temporarily removed dist from .gitignore.

+If you are going to contribute to this project, even though i don't know how to handle with the fact that the node_modules folder ins't in the github pages server, then in the index.html file, change every reference to github-pages folder and change it to node_modules.